Near Prunedale in Monterey County, California — The American West (Pacific Coastal)

 Erected 1958 by California State Park Commission, Monterey County Historical Society, County of Monterey.
 (Marker Number 651.)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as Natividad (approx. 2.8 miles away); Fremont Peak (approx. 5.6 miles away); Fremont Peak Memorial (approx. 5.6 miles away); John Charles Fremont (approx. 5.6 miles away); San Juan Bautista WW II Veterans (approx. 6 miles away); Patrick and Margaret Breen (approx. 6 miles away); Campo Santo (approx. 6 miles away); Eugene Sherwood (approx. 6.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Natividad (approx. 2.8 miles away); Fremont Peak (approx. 5.6 miles away); Fremont Peak Memorial (approx. 5.6 miles away); John Charles Fremont (approx. 5.6 miles away); San Juan Bautista WW II Veterans (approx. 6 miles away); Patrick and Margaret Breen (approx. 6 miles away); Campo Santo (approx. 6 miles away); Eugene Sherwood (approx. 6.1 miles away).

 Also see . . .
 Battle of Natividad, by the California State Military Museum.
 "The Battle of the Natividad (November 16, 1846).
 While San Juan Bautista was the marshaling area for Fremont’s forces, a scouting party of 50 men was attacked by a 15 man force of Mexican Californios on the Rancho Natividad in the Salinas Valley.
 The Californios were attempting to capture some horses.
 A battle ensued in which the Californio force killed 3 Americans and wounded seven.
 The Californios suffered no dead and 5 wounded.
 As a great number of American reinforcements approached, the Californios retreated as night fell.